vdesabou/kafka-docker-playground-docs/docs/playground run.md

 - plaintext
 - ccloud
-- 2way-ssl (not supported yet)
+- 2way-ssl
-- kerberos (not supported yet)
+- kerberos
-- kraft-external-plaintext (not supported yet)
+- kraft-external-plaintext
-- kraft-plaintext (not supported yet)
+- kraft-plaintext
-- ldap-authorizer-sasl-plain (not supported yet)
+- ldap-authorizer-sasl-plain
-- ldap-sasl-plain (not supported yet)
+- ldap-sasl-plain
-- rbac-sasl-plain (not supported yet)
+- rbac-sasl-plain
-- sasl-plain (not supported yet)
+- sasl-plain
-- sasl-scram (not supported yet)
+- sasl-scram
 - sasl-ssl
-- ssl_kerberos (not supported yet)
+- ssl_kerberos

 Default is plaintext.
 This is only supported when example is a connector example